Member Organizations

 FSR - danske revisorer

-FSR was established in 1912 as a voluntary membership organization for accountancy professionals.
+FSR – danske revisorer was established in 1912 as a voluntary professional accountancy organization representing auditors and other accountancy professionals in Denmark.

-In addition to being an IFAC member, the FSR is a member of the Accountancy Europe and the Nordic Federation of Accountants.
+In addition to its national role, FSR is a member of the International Federation of Accountants, Accountancy Europe, and the Nordic Federation of Accountants.

 Adoption of International Standards